-You want to buy it in a serum form as it absorbs quickly into the skin.
+Buy it in a serum form as hyaluronic acid absorbs quickly into the skin.
 This is also better for young skin, which may be more prone to breakouts.

 Best age to start: 25 (This is when elastin production starts to slow down.)

-Signs you need it: When you start seeing dynamic wrinkles—these are the lines you get when your muscles contract, such as frown lines, crow’s feet or laughter lines.
+Signs you need it: When you start seeing dynamic wrinkles—the lines you get when your muscles contract—such as frown lines, crow’s feet or laughter lines.

 Here are the ingredients from weakest to strongest:

 - Retinyl palmitate found in Estée Lauder Advanced Night Repair ($50).

 - Retinol found in RoC and SkinCeuticals products.

 - Tretinoin (retinoic acid) also known as Retin-A; this is prescription only.